 Our top 10 tips to sorting the great from the good (and the not so great) when it comes to wedding photographers.

-1) Can you see yourself in their pictures?
+1) Can you see yourself in the wedding photographer’s pictures?

 Do the people in their Wedding images look like you would like to look when at your very best.
 Do the pictures make you get a little bit more excited about your day.
 Ask about the blend of documentary (natural unposed) and posed pictures the they typically take on a day.

 Most people will say that they want natural looking Wedding photographs and let’s face it, very few people feel at home posing for the camera.
 In reality lots of the “natural” looking couple shots that you see are taken around a posed set up.
 You want your images to be natural and capture the feel and magic of your day but you also want to make sure that you have a few photos that you can frame of you and your partner and that your photographer has captured the important details of the day.
 Lots of the best shots of couples laughing often occur just after they’ve bumped heads in a couple “posed” shot.
 A good guide is around 80/20 or 85/15 of natural / posed shots.

 Spend a little bit of time with them over a cuppa.
 Are they warm and engaging?
 Would you feel really comfortable with them on your Wedding day.
 Having a great relationship with your Wedding Photographer will make for really natural shots that not only look like you but “feel” like you too.

 A good test is to ask yourself “Would my bride squad feel comfortable in their dressing gowns or underwear whilst getting ready with this photographer”?

 3) Are they within your budget?
 Choose quality over quantity.